-By saying, "The Words I have spoken to you are Spirit and Life," He was drawing a distinction between the Spirit and the flesh.
+By saying, "The Words I have spoken to you are Spirit and Life," He was making a distinction between the Spirit and the flesh.

 The flesh, or natural man, is worthless, no help at all.
 The answer is in the Spirit.
 The Spirit is what gives everlasting life.

-Many of the Jewish interpreters were masters at figurative interpretation.
+Many of the Jewish interpreters were masters of figurative interpretation.
 Incredibly, they miss the message when He said, "The Words I have spoken to you are Spirit and Life?"